The Self-Access Learning Center (SALC) will be expanding its advising team from April 2020 and has a vacancy for one learning advisor.

 5) Participation in the SALC Professional Development Program which involves proactive reflection on and development of advising skills.

-7) Attendance at special ceremonies and events conducted by the university including entrance exams and ceremonies, for example: the Entrance Ceremony, the Graduation Ceremony and the Open Campus Day in July
+7) Attendance at special ceremonies and events conducted by the university including entrance exams and ceremonies, for example: the Entrance Ceremony, the Graduation Ceremony, and an Open Campus Day.

 8) Participation in the Freshman Welcome Party.